![]() |

 Knights of Pythias funerals.
 Circa April 1910 |

-Into this tangle of legal complications and aroused public opinion stepped John E. Williams of Streator, who had been serving as vice-chairman of the Cherry Relief Commission.
+Into this tangle of legal complications and aroused public opinion stepped John E. Williams of Streator, serving as vice-chairman of the Cherry Relief Commission.
 He volunteered his services as a disinterested mediator, spent many hours analyzing the situation, and conducted negotiations.

 The Cherry Mine Office - 1909 |